BamaInsider - Alabama basketball rallies to beat Tennessee, advances to SEC title game

 For much of Saturday’s semifinal against Tennessee, No. 6 Alabama appeared as though it would suffer a familiar fate.
 However, this year’s Tide once again found a way to break through past plateaus.

 Despite trailing by as many as 15 points in the second half, Alabama bounced back to exorcise its demons and down Tennessee 73-68 to earn a spot in Sunday’s title game.
-The top-seeded Tide will now look to claim its first SEC tournament title on Sunday at noon CT when it takes on the winner of No. 2 seed Arkansas against No. 3 seed LSU.
+The top-seeded Tide (23-6) will now look to claim its first SEC tournament title since 1991 on Sunday at noon CT against No. 3 seed LSU.

+"It would mean a lot," Alabama senior Hebert Jones said of the chance to win a first tournament title in 30 years.
+"That was part of the reason why I came to school here, to try to turn [Alabama] into a basketball school.
+I think we're doing that right now.
+We've just got to show up ad bring the energy we brought in the second half for 40 minutes tomorrow."

 After digging itself into a seemingly insurmountable deficit, Alabama used a 14-0 second-half run to get itself back into the game.
-The comeback bid was spurred on by SEC player of the year Hebert Jones, who scored a career-high 21 points to go with 13 rebounds, recording 15 of those points after the break.
+The comeback bid was spurred on Jones, who scored a career-high 21 points to go with 13 rebounds.
+The SEC player of the year recorded 15 of those points after the break.

 Alabama guard Keon Ellis drained a 3 from the top of the arc to put the Tide up 64-61 with 4:02 remaining.
 Alabama wouldn’t give up its lead from there, holding on for one of its more memorable wins of the season.